Crate crossfire

 cargo bench --bench crossfire

-More benchmark data is on wiki.
-Here are some of the results:
+Some benchmark data is posted on wiki.

-modules and functions
+§modules and functions

-There are 3 modules: [spsc], [mpsc], [mpmc], providing functions to allocate different types of channels.
+There are 3 modules: spsc, mpsc, mpmc, providing functions to allocate different types of channels.

 The SP or SC interface, only for non-concurrent operation, it’s more memory efficient than MP or MC implementations, and sometimes slightly faster.